Charles Farrar Browne

-Charles Farrar Browne (April 26, 1834 – March 6, 1867) was an American humor writer, better known under his nom de plume, Artemus Ward, which as a character, an illiterate rube with "Yankee common sense", Browne also played in public performances.
+Charles Farrar Browne (April 26, 1834 – March 6, 1867) was an American humor writer, better known under his nom de plume, Artemus Ward.
+Ward was the character of an illiterate rube with "Yankee common sense", whom Browne also played in public performances.
 He is considered to be America's first stand-up comedian.
 His birth name was Brown but he added the "e" after he became famous.